chenasraf/gi-gen-vscode-extension/README.md

-# GI Gen
+# GI Gen - Smart Gitignore Generator

 ## Features

 Create a gitignore file for your project automatically.

-Uses [gi_gen](https://github.com/chenasraf/gi_gen) to operate, which can automatically discover your project type, or you can choose manually.
-Also allows you to remove unused patterns from the resulting file.
+Can **automatically discover** your project type, or you can choose manually, and allows you to **remove unused patterns** from the resulting file.

+Uses [gi_gen](https://github.com/chenasraf/gi_gen) to operate, which

 ## Requirements